 Malawi’s newest children's village opened in Blantyre in September 2007.
 The percentage of orphans in Blantyre is high compared to the rest of the country, at almost 10%.
 Poverty is also increasing - it is estimated that over 300,000 children and families live below the poverty line.
-The Children’s Village cares for 150 children in 15 family homes; there is an SOS Nursery School for 90 children; an SOS Primary School for 320 pupils; an SOS Social Centre for 2,000 children; and an SOS Medical and Therapy Centre, similar to the one in Lilongwe, for 21,000 people.
+The Children’s Village cares for 150 children in 15 family homes; there is an SOS Nursery School for 90 children; an SOS Primary School for 320 pupils; an SOS Social Centre for 2,000 children; and an SOS Medical and Therapy Centre for 21,000 people.

 Life in SOS Children's Villages Malawi: Vanessa does not like beans

 Vanessa has already finished her first term at the SOS Nursery School; she is a lively little girl, the sunshine of her family.
 She loves babies and regularly stops by house No. 4 where recently Annie, a one-month-old girl, has found a new home.
 Vanessa herself was hardly two or three weeks old when she was among the first children who came to SOS Children's Village Lilongwe in Malawi five years ago.